certego/BuffaLogs/CONTRIBUTING.md

     ```

 3.  **IF** your changes include differences in the template view, **include sceenshots of the before and after**.
-4.  **Test your changes** Run any existing tests with the command below and create new tests if needed.
+4.  **Test your changes**: Run any existing tests with the command below and create new tests if needed.
 Whether tests exist or not, make sure your changes don’t break the project.
     ```bash
     ./manage.py test impossible_travel
     ```